OPR-group-BNITM/vimop/README.md

 ### virus

-The virus data base contains virus reference sequences.
+The virus database contains virus reference sequences.
-It consists of a config file, a set of sequence files and a blast data base.
+It consists of a config file, a set of sequence files and a blast database.
 Let's have a look at a small example.
 Our directory content could look like this